 If you want to try and get your head around Thailand’s temples, palaces and history before you begin exploring then the Bangkok National Museum is a sensible starting place.
 It’s full of Thai art and historical artifacts and offers an overview of the country’s history.

 The essential 3 royal attractions are the Grand Palace, Wat Arun, and Dusit Palace.
 They’re stunningly beautiful, historically significant and well worth the visit.
 Wat Arun and the Grand Palace are situated opposite each other and are probably the two most popular tourist sites in Bangkok.
 Due to their popularity its important to watch out for the tourist traps outside, with people trying to hassle you with scams or false attractions.
-Once you’ve made it past them then wander around inside and appreciate the Thai art and learn about the buildings’ history.
+Once you’ve made it past them then wander around inside, appreciate the Thai art and learn about the buildings’ history.

 No city is complete without markets, and Bangkok is no exception.
 Chatuchak Weekend Market is a gargantuan sprawl of thousands of different stalls selling everything from food to art to clothes.
 We can’t emphasise enough how big this market is so if you’re going with a friend make sure you stay nearby to each other.
 Also, worth noting: if you didn’t guess by the name, it’s only open at weekends.